Emily Jordan Folger: Later life and death

 Emily's involvement with the Library continued after its opening; beginning in 1934, she supported California actress Florence Locke in the latter's efforts to perform Ellen Terry's lectures on Shakespeare's Triumphant Women.
 When in Washington, she served afternoon tea in the Founders' Room until she became too sick to do so.

 After enduring many months of heart problems, Emily died of heart failure on February 21, 1936, at her estate in Glen Cove, Long Island, the same day Locke performed Terry's Antony and Cleopatra lecture in the Folger Library's Elizabethan Theatre.
 Her eulogy was delivered by the Reverend Samuel Parkes Cadman of Brooklyn's Central Congregational Church.
 Her ashes were interred, alongside her husband's, in what is now the Old Reading Room of their Folger Shakespeare Library.
 Emily's will strongly mirrored that of her husband's; though her siblings, nieces, and nephews received bequests, the bulk of her estate was left to the Library, to be administered alongside the remainder of her husband's estate.

+Reference in popular culture

+In 2025, Emily was referenced in a Final Jeopardy! clue with a quote about her husband (In 1896 the Vassar-educated wife of this man wrote, "thousands of dollars may be paid for a copy of Shakespeare").
+In a strange coincidence, her great-great-great-niece, Emily Croke, was a contestant on that day's episode, and got the clue correct to win the game.